top of page

 Student supplies: folder, notebook, pencils/pens.

-Writing Workshop 6th-8th, 9th-12: Writing Workshop classes will focus on transitioning students from basic sentence construction to organized, multi-paragraph essays and creative pieces.
+LIMITED: Writing Workshop 6th-8th: Writing Workshop classes will focus on transitioning students from basic sentence construction to organized, multi-paragraph essays and creative pieces.
 Key areas of focus will include structure and organizing ideas into coherent paragraphs, identifying thesis statements, topic sentences, and supporting details, strategies for brainstorming, outlining, drafting, and revising, exploring different writing purposes, and improving technical skills.

 Course includes take-home assignments